 We want to assist you in moving on to your next job – but we will need your help first.

 Before we can deal with the problem – we have to hear the situation.
 Then we can listen and tell you what we can do for you.

-Interview Coaching: Online Coaching for Students / First Time Job Seekers
+Online Job Interview Coaching For Students and First Time Job Seekers

-Immediate Feedback and Preparation for the Online Interview
+Immediate Feedback and Preparation for the Virtual Interview

 No traveling – Get In-Person attention – Critique of Your Interview Style

 Materials – Student workbook.
 Exercises include “Tell Me About Yourself” statement preparation and Interview IQ Quiz assignments.
 These will help you to prepare for your session.
 Your coach will then be able to help you focus on preparing for a successful interview by using tools and techniques.
 This process will get you organized and enable you to talk more confidently and succinctly about any job.